-The Bronson Children’s Hospital Journey Beads help young patients honor their cancer treatment experience with tokens that symbolize each significant milestone along the way.
+The Bronson Children’s Hospital Journey Beads help young patients honor their hematology/oncology treatment experience with tokens that symbolize each significant milestone along the way.
 At the start of their care, each patient is presented with a length of leather personalized with their name spelled out in glass beads.
 As they undergo chemotherapy, radiation and surgery, they are rewarded at each treatment point with a one-of-a-kind glass Journey Bead that celebrates their progress and gives them strength and hope.

 Every time they are facing another uncomfortable needle prick, or other procedure, their beads remind them of what they’ve already bravely endured.
-The beads also help children with cancer share their experiences in a tangible way with family, friends and other patients and serve as an ever-present visual reminder to take the journey one step, one bead, at a time.
+The beads also help children with cancer or blood disorders share their experiences in a tangible way with family, friends and other patients and serve as an ever-present visual reminder to take the journey one step, one bead, at a time.

 Bronson Children’s Hospital Journey Beads are crafted with care by the hands of community artists, and each one is unique.
 In the hands of a child, they become precious keepsakes that tell a powerful story of strength, courage and hope.